Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

     1. Set up Splunk *Universal Forwarders* (lightweight Splunk clients) on each Tessera host to forward log data for its node to the *Receiver*.
     1. Set up the Splunk *Receiver* to listen and receive logging data from the *Universal Forwarders*.

+### Using Elastic Stack

+You can use Elastic Stack (ELK) to manage logs in Tessera.
+Follow the [Quorum Developer Quickstart](../../Tutorials/Quorum-Dev-Quickstart.md) to use Tessera with ELK.